All Episodes

 Peter Carr is the spokesman for the special counsel's office.

-Well, the only other time the special counsel's office ever commented on something being fake news was the whole buzzfeed fiasco.
+Well, the only other time the special counsel's office ever commented on something being fake news was the whole BuzzFeed fiasco.

-So what then finally they released the statement, the media had already taken the bait, they were out, they were swimming out, dragging the line, you know, as far as they possibly could, right back to their psychosis and rage and and this fantasy of impeachment that they have, and then it comes out.
+They were swimming out, dragging the line, you know, as far as they possibly could, right back to their psychosis and rage and this fantasy of impeachment that they have.

 He said just the opposite.